-Click the graphic at left to review the 8 page draft of the end product from the recent City Council Workshop.
-It is a 5-year priority plan distributed by the City Manager, and a lot for citizens to digest.
+The end product from the recent City Council Workshop is a a 5-year priority plan distributed by the City Manager, and a lot for citizens to digest.
 For most intents and purposes, for now the future of Bellaire was basically decided in these 2 days.

 There will be an election for mayor and 3 City council seats in November, 2019.
 With the number of distressed business owners/residents, other residents upset about sidewalks, pathways, spending and taxes, we may have a lively election in the Fall.
 The $47 million bond issue proposed for the November 2019 election may now be on the ballot in 2020.